What you need to know about the new CQC inspection framework in 2024

 3. Promote continuity of care by inviting the same professionals back again and again

-4. Permanently hire care professionals who meet your organisation’s needs for free
+4. Permanently hire care professionals who meet your organisation’s needs for free.

 5. Download full staff records in seconds to help with reporting, CQC audits and inspection evidence-gathering.